About

 I offer a free 15-minute phone consultation to determine if my services may be right for you.
 Feel free to contact me with any questions you may have!

 Fees are based upon the recommended rates set by the British Columbia Psychological Association (BCPA) for a 50-minute session.
 My fees are $235 per hourly session.
-If you are an Alberta resident the fee is $220 for an hourly session based on the recommended rates set by the Psychological Association of Alberta (PAA).
 Extended health plans often cover services provided by a Registered Psychologist and you will be issued a receipt that can be submitted for reimbursement.
 Payment is due at the beginning of each session in the form of e-transfer or credit card through the Jane app.

 Coverage is often provided through many extended health care plans such as Pacific Blue Cross.
 Coverage provided through these plans varies and you are encouraged to check with your plan’s “psychological services” to determine the amount of coverage.
 Some plans may require a physician’s referral.
-I am a registered provider with the Non-Insured Health Benefit Plan for eligible First Nations and Inuit in BC and an approved provider for First Nations Heath Authority (FNHA).
-Additionally I accept clients through the Crime Victim Assistance Program (CVAP) and Veterans Affairs Canada (VAC).
+I am a registered provider with the Non-Insured Health Benefit Plan for eligible First Nations and Inuit in BC and an approved provider for First Nations Heath Authority (FNHA) and Crime Victim Assistance Program (CVAP).
+Additionally, I am a provider for Veterans Affairs Canada (VAC) and Royal Canadian Mounted Police (RCMP) and direct bill through Medavie Blue Cross.

 Resources